hashicorp/terraform-guides/infrastructure-as-code/terraform-0.12-examples/README.md

 No argument or block type is named "label".
 ```

 Both of these errors are telling us that "label" is not a valid atribute for a variable.
-If we look at the [variables](https://www.terraform.io/docs/configuration/variables.html) documentation, we see that the valid attributes for a Terraform variable are type, default, and description.
+If we look at the [variables](https://www.terraform.io/docs/configuration/variables.html) documentation, we see that the valid arguments for a Terraform variable are type, default, and description.

 So, let's try changing "label" to "default" so that we have this: